Summary of the Programme

 The Early Years Specialism is for you, if you are particularly interested in early learning and child development.
 The Early Years (EY) is a unique phase of education which involves framing first hand learning opportunities both inside and outdoors in relation the curriculum and children’s prior experiences.
 Your sessions will enable you to become familiar with the requirements and expectations of both the Early Years phase and Key Stage 1.
 You will come to recognise that Key Stage 1 is also a distinctive and important part of a child's educational experience.
 This is the time when children develop a curiosity to learn more, including engaging with reading, applying their mathematical knowledge and making sense of how the world works.
 We will enable you to lead learning so that you can improve outcomes for children.

-Our English and the Performing Arts specialism enables you to draw on your passion for English and develops your capacity as a curriculum maker.
+Our English with Performing Arts specialism enables you to draw on your passion for English and develops your capacity as a curriculum maker.
 You will be supported in carefully considering how through disciplined thinking you can connect English with other areas of the curriculum particularly focusing on performing arts.
-English is not only an essential National Curriculum subject but it also unlocks learning in all subjects whether that be through reading, writing, speaking or listening
+English is not only an essential National Curriculum subject but it also unlocks learning in all subjects whether that be through reading, writing, speaking or listening.

 Geography and History (Humanities) Specialism